 Bamberg is the go-to Franconian destination to learn about German beer tradition.
 There are over 60 breweries in the city and countryside combined (nearly every village has its own brewery), producing over 400 varieties of the good stuff.

-The timber-framed houses along the stretch of river known as “Little Venice” was once the former Fisherman’s settlement, but is now a picture-perfect place to stroll and play house envy.
+The timber-framed houses along the stretch of river known as “Little Venice” was once the former Fisherman’s settlement, but is now a picture-perfect place to stroll.
 When the sun goes down, the town’s younger crowd come to gather on the bridges the line this side of town and keep the city’s social hum alive.

 Exploration is naturally rewarded in beer here, and your historical strolls are intertwined with drinking halls and taverns.
 History and culture remain in unison with modern life and today’s visitors are invited into the fold.